paperswithcode/ai-deadlines/README.md

 ## AI Deadlines

-Countdown timers to keep track of a bunch of CV/NLP/ML/AI conference deadlines.
+Countdown timers to keep track of a bunch of ES conference deadlines.

 ## Adding/updating a conference

-To keep things minimal, I'm only looking to list top-tier conferences in AI as per [conferenceranks.com][6].
-Feel free to maintain a separate fork if you don't see your sub-field or conference of interest listed.

 To add or update information:
 - Fork the repository